Laws that Require Hospitals to Support, Promote and Protect Breastfeeding

 Ten Steps to Successful Breastfeeding in Hospitals, 2013, Senate Bill 402, De Leon, Health and Safety Code 123367

-Requires all general acute care hospitals and special hospitals with perinatal units to adopt, by January 1, 2025, The Ten Steps to Successful Breastfeeding or an alternate process adopted by a health care service plan that includes evidenced-based policies and practices and targeted outcomes, or the Model Hospital Policy Recommendations.
+Requires all general acute care hospitals and special hospitals with perinatal units to adopt, by January 1, 2025, The Ten Steps to Successful Breastfeeding, as adopted by Baby-Friendly USA, per the Baby-Friendly Hospital Initiative, or an alternate process adopted by a health care service plan that includes evidenced-based policies and practices and targeted outcomes, or the Model Hospital Policy Recommendations.

 Hospital Infant Feeding Act, 2011, Senate Bill 502, Pavley, De Leon, Health and Safety Code 123366

 This bill requires all general acute care hospitals and special hospitals with perinatal units to have a hospital infant-feeding policy which promotes breastfeeding.
 Hospitals are required to clearly post their infant-feeding policy and to routinely communicate the infant-feeding policy to all perinatal unit staff.
 Having a written breastfeeding policy that is routinely communicated to all health care staff is the first step in the Ten Steps to Successful Breastfeeding, adopted by Baby-Friendly USA.
 The infant-feeding policy may include guidance on formula supplementation or bottle feeding, if preferred by the mother or when exclusive breastfeeding is contraindicated.

 Breastfeeding Education and Support, 2007, Senate Bill 22, Migden, Health and Safety Code Section 1257.9